lragudo/queer-christian-64ba3/src/pages/index.md

           - Lorem ipsum

           - dolor sit amet
-      - question: What is the path that lead you to believe that you are queer?
-        answer: >-
-          ## Lillian R

-          Compulsatory heterosexuality caused me to ignore and supress my sexuality.
-I knew since at least highschool that I wasn't straight, however I believed this to be a sin and refused to acknowledge it.
-In college I had several crushes on girls that made it impossible to ignore.
-I am pansexual meaning that I am sexually and romantically attracted to all genders.
       - question: What is the difference between sex and gender?
         answer: >-
           ## Lorem ipsum